 The Club offers a comprehensive competition schedule for men, women and children of all ages and abilities.
 The Philadelphia Cricket Club is one of the four founding members of the Golf Association of Philadelphia and fields a number of men's and women's teams in interclub competition, while juniors compete in the Colonial League.
 Internally, the Club hosts gross/net Club Championships, Men's League, Women's League, Better Ball tournaments, etc., as well as social competitions such as two Member/Guest tournaments and numerous Stag and Doe Days.
 With over 10 PGA Professionals on staff, the Club strives to provide its members with the best instruction experience possible, including private lessons, clinics and group instruction opportunities for men, women and children.

-The Philadelphia Cricket Club hosted the 2015 PGA Professional National Championship and the 2016 Constellation SENIOR PLAYERS Championship, and will host the 2020 U.S. Amateur Four-Ball Championship.
+The Philadelphia Cricket Club hosted the 2015 PGA Professional National Championship and the 2016 Constellation SENIOR PLAYERS Championship.

 For more information about our Club Facilities, click here.